Frequently Asked Questions

 I’m interested in becoming a moderator at freeCodeCamp.
 Where should I start?

 Section titled “I’m interested in becoming a moderator at freeCodeCamp.
-Where should I start?”Our community moderators are vital to making freeCodeCamp a welcoming space.
-To become a moderator, first get involved in the community and follow our code of conduct.
+Where should I start?”Community moderators keep freeCodeCamp welcoming.
+To become one, get involved in the community and follow our code of conduct.

-- Discord/Chat moderators: Be active in the chat, engage positively with others, and learn to manage conflicts.
+- Discord/Chat moderators: Be active in chat, engage positively, and learn to manage conflicts.

-- Forum moderators: Actively participate in the forum, help others, and provide feedback.
+- Forum moderators: Participate in the forum, help others, and give feedback.

-- GitHub moderators: Help review issues and propose solutions.
+- GitHub moderators: Review issues and propose solutions.

-If you do this consistently over time, you may be recommended by our moderators, and a staff member will reach out to invite you to the team.
-Please keep in mind that both moderators and contributors are volunteers, so we focus on consistent engagement rather than 24/7 involvement.
+If you do this consistently over time, current moderators may recommend you and a staff member will reach out.
+Moderators and contributors are volunteers, so we value consistent engagement over 24/7 availability.

-Check out our Moderator Handbook for a more detailed list of responsibilities and expectations.
+See our Moderator Handbook for detailed responsibilities and expectations.

 - The

-We’re happy to help you contribute to any project you’re interested in.
-Feel free to ask questions in the relevant issue threads, and we’ll clarify.
-Make sure to search for answers before posting new questions.
+You can also ask questions on the relevant issue threads and we’ll clarify.
+Search for answers before posting new questions.